-2.6.2 Electrofishing at Riverine Sites
+2.4.2 Electrofishing at Riverine Sites

-When employed, electrofishing will be conducted by a 4 person crew during the daylight hours (6:30am-8pm) following the dive surveys.
+If employed during the summer 2009 survey, electrofishing will be conducted by a 4 person crew during the daylight hours (6:00am-8pm) following the dive surveys.
 Ideally, 3-pass electrofishing will be used on all second phase dive units where the first dive pass exceeded 20 O. mykiss.
 Dive units that require electrofishing for dive calibration will be completed as soon as possible after the dive survey.